modrinth/docs/docs/modpacks/playing_modpacks.md

 ## How do I play a modpack?

 Currently, the easiest ways to play a Modrinth modpack are via [ATLauncher](https://atlauncher.com) or [PolyMC](https://polymc.org).
-You can also install Modrinth packs if you switch to the development branch of [MultiMC](https://multimc.org).
+You can also install Modrinth packs if you switch to the development branch of [MultiMC](https://multimc.org) or [Hello Minecraft!
+Launcher (HMCL)](https://github.com/huanghongxun/HMCL).

 ### ATLauncher